Boosting galactic outflows with enhanced resolution: Conclusion

 With increasing resolution, outflows become increasingly multiphase, exhibiting both a systematically higher fraction of colder and denser gas, and a more diffuse phase featuring an increased scatter in temperature (Figure~\ref{fig:trhospdfs} and~\ref{fig:prhos}).
-Furthermore, the improved numerical treatment systematically increases the vertical velocity of the gas (Figure~\ref{fig:vzpdfs}), augmenting the fraction of mass exceeding the circular velocity of the galaxy.
-Simultaneously, the energy-carrying hot phase ($\geq 10^5 \, \K$) becomes more energetic as resolution improves, exhibiting hotter temperatures, faster velocities, and thermalizing the gas at higher temperatures for a given velocity (Figure~\ref{fig:tvz}).
+Furthermore, our improved numerical scheme better captures the propagation of the hot and energetic phase of the outflow.
+Preventing artificial mixing between gas phases leads to systematically hotter gas close to the disc, as shock heating become ever more efficient.
+Furthermore, better sampling the diffuse gas also allows us to resolve the subsonic, hot regions behind shocks and the key transition between supersonic and subsonic gas (Figure~\ref{fig:tvz_1kpc}).
+These improvements close to the disc then extend to increased energetics at larger radii, with the hot phase staying systematically hotter at large radii (Figure~\ref{fig:tvz_5kpc}).

-Over $\approx 500\, \, \Myr$ of evolution, the combination of these factors leads to a seven-fold increase in the average mass loading factor, and five-fold increases in the average energy and metal loading factors in the inner CGM ($r = 5\, \kpc$, Figure~\ref{fig:loadingfactors}).
+Over $\approx 500\, \, \Myr$ of evolution, the combination of these factors leads to a five-fold increase in the average energy loading factor of the galaxy, and two-fold increases in the average mass and metal loading factors in the inner CGM ($r = 5\, \kpc$, Figure~\ref{fig:loadingfactors}).
 These boosts occur without modifications to the internal feedback budget or modelling and are robust to stochastic realizations of the star formation history (Appendix~\ref{app:stochasticity}).
 Rather, they stem from better resolving the hydrodynamical and thermodynamical processes as the outflow propagates into the CGM (Section~\ref{sec:discussion:convergence}).
 The significance of this boost in outflow energetics without new feedback mechanisms strongly motivates future studies extending the analysis to a cosmological context.
 Quantifying how such outflows interact with a self-consistent, already-multiphase cosmological CGM, rather than the isolated hot halo of this study, will be key to understanding their improved efficiency at regulating galactic star formation over cosmic time.